opsd-io/terraform-module-aws-asg/README.md

 Meet **OPSd**.
 The unique and effortless way of managing cloud infrastructure.

-# terraform-module-template
+# terraform-module-aws-asg

 ## Introduction

-What does the module provide?
+Terraform module which creates Auto Scaling resources on AWS

 ## Usage